MancheteBravo/BICHE/README.md

 # BICHE
-She is an AI to play Ultimate Chicken Horse
+She is an AI that can play Ultimate Chicken Horse

 So the comments are in french but for now if